 MaxCompute provides various methods to control permissions, including access control list (ACL)-based or policy-based authorization, resource sharing across projects, and project data protection.
 To manage permissions, you must make clear the subject, the object, and the action.
 We recommend that you preferentially use ACL-based authorization instead of policy-based authorization.

-When you use ACL-based authorization, the subject can be a user or a role.
-The object can be a project or an object such as table, function, resource, or instance in a project.
+If you use ACL-based authorization, the subject can be a user or a role.
+The object can be a project or an object in a project, such as table, function, resource, or instance.
 The action varies based on the object type.
 You can authorize a subject only when the specific object exists.
 If the object is deleted, the granted permissions are automatically deleted.

 Object types and actions that MaxCompute projects support

 |Project||Read||Views information about a project, such as the creation time, excluding information about objects in the project.|

 |Project||Write||Updates information about a project, such as comments, excluding information about objects in the project.|

 |Project||List||Queries all types of objects in a project.|

 |Project||CreateTable||Creates tables in a project.|